matrix-org/matrix-spec-proposals/specification/intro.rst

 To order and ease chronological comparison between the events within the graph, homeservers maintain a ``depth`` metadata field on each event.
 An event's ``depth`` is a positive integer that is strictly greater than the depths of any of its parents.
-The root event should have a depth of 1.
+The root event must have a depth of 0.
 Thus if one event is before another, then it must have a strictly smaller depth.

 Room structure